Max Norman

 Max Norman is a British record producer and recording engineer active since 1973.
 He produced many acclaimed heavy metal releases.

-While Norman was resident engineer at Ridge Farm Studios in London, Ozzy Osbourne was recording his debut solo album Blizzard of Ozz with producer/engineer Chris Tsangarides.
+While Norman was resident engineer at Ridge Farm Studios in Surrey, England, Ozzy Osbourne was recording his debut solo album Blizzard of Ozz with producer/engineer Chris Tsangarides.
 After Osbourne and Tsangarides parted ways, Norman was asked to carry on.

 Norman appears in the Megadeth home video Evolver, a documentary about the making of Youthanasia.

 In early 2017, Norman completed projects with artists Ethan Brosh at Carriage House Studios, Machinage, and Mean Streak.